worldbank/template/_sources/docs/gallery.md

 :::

 :::{grid-item-card} [Geospatial Operations Support Team (GOST)](https://worldbank.github.io/GOST) We document important resources, methods, and sources in real time via this live wiki.
-This repository is the evolving, growing workspace where GOST stores libraries and scripts for operationalizing the many initatives urrenctly on going in the geospatial realm within the World Bank Group.
+This repository is the evolving, growing workspace where GOST stores libraries and scripts for operationalizing the many initiatives currently going on in the geospatial realm within the World Bank Group.
 :::
 ::::